In this article we take a look at the history of voice recognition technology.

-Thanks to the marvels of modern technology, majority of the people have become lazy and hence, they are termed as couch potatoes’.
+Thanks to the marvels of modern technology, the majority of people have become lazy.
+Hence, they are termed couch potatoes’.
 But this is mostly a personal choice and it depends on the individual.
 You might be a couch potato, reclining on your sofa with the television switched on and your iPhone in the palm of your hand.
 And then all of a sudden, you have the bright idea of ordering a pizza, so you say “Hey Siri!” and the phone responds to your beck and call.

-You command Siri to search for nearest pizza delivery joints and you are presented with a list of them.
-As can be deduced, voice recognition has come a long way; however, this technology is not something recent.
-In fact, it has its roots back in the 1950s.
-Let’s delve into the past and take a look at the brief history of how voice recognition technology has evolved over time into the speech recognition software we know today.
+You command Siri to search for nearest pizza delivery joint and you are presented with a list of them.
+As can be deduced, voice recognition has come a long way.
+However, this technology is not something recent.
+In fact, it has its roots back in the 1950’s.

-In the history of speech recognition software technology, this was the era of ‘baby talk’; only numbers and digits could be comprehended.
-In 1952, Audrey’ was invented by Bell Laboratories which could only understand numbers.
+In the history of voice recognition technology, this was the era of ‘baby talk’.
+Only numbers and digits could be comprehended.
+In 1952, Audrey was invented by Bell Laboratories which could only understand numbers.
 But in 1962, the shoebox’ technology was able to understand 16 words in English.
 Later, voice recognition was enhanced to comprehend 9 consonants and 4 vowels.

 There were also parallel advancements in the technology such as the development of a device by Bell Laboratories that could understand more than one person’s voice.

 A major breakthrough was the development of the hidden Markov model which used statistics to determine the probability of a word originating from an unknown sound.
 It did not rely on speech patterns or fixed templates.
 Many of these programs made their way into industries and business applications.

 A doll was also made for children in 1987.
 It was known as Julie and it could be trained by children to respond to their speech.
 But speech recognition systems of the 80’s had one flaw – You had to take a break between each spoken word.